Technical Advisory

 Execution and orchestration

 Choose an orchestration layer that supports long-running workflows, durable state, and strong guarantees.
-Temporal or Cadence-inspired architectures are common choices for reliable, auditable workflows.
+Temporal or Cadence-inspired patterns are common for reliable, auditable workflows.
 The orchestration layer coordinates perception, policy evaluation, and action executors while preserving idempotence and replay safety.

-• Durable workflow state with checksums and versioned decision contexts.
+• Durable workflow state with versioned decision contexts and checksums.

 • Channel adapters for email, SMS, push, in-app messaging, and human-in-the-loop interfaces.